3M22 Zircon

-The 3M22 Zircon, also spelled Tsirkon (Циркон, NATO reporting name: SS-N-33), is a Russian scramjet-powered, nuclear-capable hypersonic cruise missile.
+The 3M22 Zircon, also spelled Tsirkon (Циркон, NATO reporting name: SS-N-33), is a Russian nuclear-capable missile.
 Produced by NPO Mashinostroyeniya for the Russian Navy, the missile utilizes the 3S-14 launch platforms on frigates and submarines.
-The missile has a reported top speed of Mach 9.
-The weapon was first used during Russia's invasion of Ukraine.
+The missile has a reported maximum top speed of Mach 9, which is disputed by analysts; it's sustained flight speeds are significantly lower (Mach 5.5-6) and it is described as slowing further before terminal impact.
+The weapon was first used during the Russo-Ukrainian war.

 Development

-Tsirkon is reported to represent a further development of the Hypersonic Experimental Flying Vehicle (ru.
+The Zircon is reported to represent a further development of the Hypersonic Experimental Flying Vehicle (ru.
 GELA / HELA) developed by NPO Mashinostroyeniya.

-Zircon was again test-fired on June 3, 2017, almost a year earlier than had been announced by Russian officials.
-Another flight test reportedly occurred on December 10, 2018 during which the missile demonstrated that it could attain a speed of Mach 8.
+The Zircon was test-fired on June 3, 2017, almost a year earlier than scheduled.
+Another flight test reportedly occurred on December 10, 2018, during which the Russian government claimed the missile attained a speed of Mach 8.

 On February 20, 2019, Russian President Vladimir Putin said that the missile can accelerate up to Mach 9 and destroy both sea and land targets within 1000 km.
-By the year's end, on December 24, 2019, Putin stated that Zircons land-based version was in development.
+On December 24, 2019, Putin stated that Zircon's land-based version was in development.

-According to the commander in chief of the Russian Navy Nikolai Yevmenov, as of January 2020, 3M22 was still in testing phase and despite the overall positive evaluation of the test program, still suffered from teething problems.
-Modernized frigates are expected to be the first platform to receive the hypersonic missile, and the tests are to be continued in parallel with the Navy's armament with the Kalibr cruise missile.
-Yevmenov further stated Zircon is expected to enter service "in the coming years".
-In early January 2020, Zircon was first test-launched from the frigate in the Barents Sea, and reportedely hit a ground target in the Northern Urals, exceeding the distance of 500 km.
+According to the commander-in-chief of the Russian Navy Nikolai Yevmenov, as of January 2020, the missile was still in the testing phase and still experiencing some problems.
+Modernized frigates are expected to be the first platform to receive the missile, and the tests are to be continued in parallel with the Navy's armament with the Kalibr cruise missile.
+Yevmenov further stated that Zircon is expected to enter service within a few years.